 The last thing you want is to lose a sale because a button doesn’t work!

 Creating a staging website with Skystra is extremely easy!
-Login to your AccountCenter Client Area, select your service, and click the WordPress Tools option under the Quick Shortcuts section:
+Login to your Skystra Portal Client Area, and click the WordPress Manager option under the Quick Shortcuts section:

 This will take you directly to your WordPress Manager where you can set up staging by clicking on the Staging icon next to the desired WordPress installation under the Current Installations section below:

 Next, fill in the details and enable desired options: